Aljgutier/react_firebase/README.md

 # Abstract

-A fundamental requirement of commercial Web applications is secure user sign-up and login via OAuth (authorization).
+A fundamental requirement of commercial web applications is secure user sign-up and sign-in ("login") with secure Authorization.
 React, the most widely adopted open-source JavaScript framework for building user interfaces, plays a central role in modern full-stack application development.
-Together, React, Firebase and FastAPI constitute a modern technology stack well-suited for building full-stack applications such as analytics platforms, dashboards, data exploration tools, and scientific or research-oriented web applications where Python is preferred on the backend.
+Together, React, Firebase and FastAPI constitute a modern technology stack well-suited for building full-stack applications such as analytics platforms, dashboards, data exploration tools, and scientific or research-oriented applications where Python is preferred on the backend.

-This repo demonstrates how to build a React application with user account creation and authentication using Firebase.
+This repo demonstrates how to build a React application with user account creation and authentication using Firebase and support of a fastAPI backend.
 It provides a realistic starting point for a full-stack application, with client-side user management features including sign-in, sign-up, password reset, and a protected user home page.

 # Create the React App with Vite